 Eye melanoma is a rare form of cancer and hence doesn’t have any widely accepted screening tests.
 Screening tests help in detecting diseases, like cancer in people that have no outwardly symptom.
 There are a few types of eye cancers that your ophthalmologist or eye doctor may be able to detect early.

-Khan Eyelid and Facial Aesthetics, led by oculoplastic and reconstructive surgeon Dr. Tanya Khan, provides advanced eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Khan Eyelid and Facial Aesthetics, led by oculoplastic and reconstructive surgeon Dr. Tanya Khan, provides advanced eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.

 How is Eye Melanoma Detected?